Traditional bone-setting: History

-Bone-setters treated the majority of the population since they were cheaper than licensed physicians.
+Bone-setters treated most of the population since they were cheaper than licensed physicians.
 Royal families would employ bone-setters when the court physicians were inadequate or inefficient.

 The Apothecaries Act 1815 in Great Britain called for surgeons to take courses similar to physicians, a move that would raise the status of surgeons to be more in line with that of the elite physician.
-This allowed for some bone-setters to transition into the medical profession and encouraged interest in bone and joint surgery.
-As a result, surgical instruments and tools for bone-related injuries were then developed.
+This allowed some bone-setters to transition into the medical profession and encouraged interest in bone and joint surgery.
+As a result, surgical instruments and tools for bone-related injuries were developed.

 21st century

 In some developing countries, traditional bone-setters are popular and can be the only address for treatment of bone-related injuries.
-Most often it will be the case that there is a shortage of orthopedic doctors and surgeons in the country and so the two practitioners coexist in the same setting.
+Most often, it will be the case that there is a shortage of orthopedic doctors and surgeons in the country, and so the two practitioners coexist in the same setting.
 In parts of South America, Asia and Africa, traditional bone-setters treat musculoskeletal injuries in general, not just fractures and dislocations.
 Traditional bone-setters are also known to offer cheaper services and allegedly faster treatment options.

 In Japan, bone-setting is known as sekkotsu.
+In India, practitioners are known as haad vaidyas.
 In China, it is known as die-da, and is practiced by martial artists.
+In Bulgaria, they are called Chakrukchia or Чакръкчия in Cyrillic.
 In Portugal it is known as endireita.